neprune/todo/README.md

 * `todo assert consistent-with-jira` asserts that there are no TODOs with missing or completed tickets.

 What's next:
-* Generate a static webpage for the report- with links to the LOCs in GH and links to the JIRA tickets
+* Make the webpage look better and include links to GH LOCs and JIRA tickets
 * Turn into a plug and play GH action
+* Turn into pre-commit

 ## Full Usage